Companies around the world were forced to re-evaluate their business strategies in the wake of the Covid-19 pandemic

 Many turned to technology and embraced digitisation in an effort to streamline their operations and reach new and existing customer and client segments.

-Companies also began looking towards asset-light models.
+Companies also began looking towards asset-light business models.
 Hoping that it that it would be a means of reducing operational costs and increasing their scalability to take on volatile market conditions.

 This article aims to take a deeper dive into an asset-light strategy and identifies its role in helping businesses accelerate their growth and international expansion plans.